MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 ## Coexistence with Microsoft Configuration Manager

 In some environments it might be desired to use security settings management with devices managed by Configuration Manager.
-If you use both, you’ll need to control policy through a single channel, as using more than one channel creates the opportunity for conflicts and undesired results.
+If you use both, you need to control policy through a single channel.
+Use of more than one channel creates the opportunity for conflicts and undesired results.

 To support this, configure the *Manage Security settings using Configuration Manager* toggle to *Off*.
 Sign in to the [Microsoft 365 Defender portal](https://security.microsoft.com/) and go to **Settings** > **Endpoints** > **Configuration Management** > **Enforcement Scope**: